Skip to content

 <pattern>%h %l %u [%t] "%r" %s %b</pattern>

-The %u variable will show:
+The %u variable renders as:

-• - for anonymous requests
+• - for anonymous requests.

 Example Configuration